Subtickets not showing properly in issue list

 It would be great to have a option for the filters "preserve hierarchy" which will keep the hierarchy and order elements just on the top level.

 This is really annoying on bigger lists where subtasks are used excessively.

 Maybe someone has a better idea or can take a look at it?

-#7 Updated by @ go2null about 3 years ago
+#7 Updated by @ go2null over 3 years ago

 Integrating the functionality into Redmine core would be awesome.